Frequently Asked Questions

 Yes, Kirkwood offers several opportunities to volunteer or do service abroad.
 Students complete projects such as teaching English, working with kids, working in hospitals or health clinics.
 This year Kirkwood has service programs in the Dominican Republic, Guatemala India and Zambia.

 Where can I study abroad?

-In 2016-2017 Kirkwood offers programs in 15 countries around the world; however, if you have a particular interest in some certain region or country, come talk to the Study Abroad Advisor.
+Kirkwood offers programs in over countries around the world; however, if you have a particular interest in some certain region or country, talk to the Study Abroad Advisor.
 There may be something just right for your interests.

 How do I apply?

 The website says I need a $500 deposit.
 What is this for?

 A non-refundable $500 deposit is required by the application deadline.
 The deposit shows International Programs you are committed to studying abroad.
 We start making payments on important items such as airfare and housing several months before departure.
 This should be a check or money order made out to Kirkwood Community College.
 Please mail or drop off your payment to International Programs, 1154 Linn Hall.
 This is also your first payment.
 The rest of your program fees will be due in monthly installments after the acceptance date.